Ahl Al-Bayt World Assembly

 The Ahl al-Bayt World Assembly (مجمع جهانی اهل البیت) is an international non-governmental organization (INGO) in Iran.
 It was founded in 1990 by Supreme Leader Ali Khamenei and a group of Shiite elites under the supervision of the Islamic authority of the Shiites to identify, organize, educate and support the followers of Ahl al-Bayt.
-This group is known for its propaganda and support of Islamist militant groups in the Middle East.
+According to US based pressure group, United Against Nuclear Iran (UANI), this group is known for its propaganda and support of Islamist militant groups in the Middle East.

 Establishment and first conference

 One of the most important objectives of the Iranian government following the Iranian Revolution was to foster unity among Muslims across the globe.
 In order to reach that goal, the Ahl al-Bayt World Assembly was established in 1990.
 Its first conference was held on 21 May 1990.
 More than three hundred scholars and Muslim elite, mostly Shia, attended.
 At the end of this conference, through a letter, the participants asked Ali Khamenei to establish the Ahl al-Bayt Assembly and he accepted.
 Its statute ordained Tehran as the main center of this INGO.